-This estimated, annual cost, if financed through user fees, might cost each household an extra 0.03^1 per month.
+The total cost estimated to conduct a chronic WET test is \$1,550 or \$310 annually over the five year permit term.
+If financed through user fees, might cost each household an extra $$0.01^1$ per month.
 A community sets their user rates based on several factors.
 The percentage of the current user rate that is available to cover new debt is unknown to the Department.